AspieSoft/go-ttlcache/readme.md

     // Item2 has expired, but the cache may still hold this value and return it }

-  // reset the cache expire time to keep this value longer cache.Touch("Item2")
+  // reset the cache expire time for an item to keep this value longer cache.Touch("Item2")

   // change the time to live